 How to Become an Accredited Laboratory

-If your laboratory is located within one of these 14 states, you must go to that state for accreditation.
+If your laboratory is located within a state with a NELAP-recognized Accreditation Body, you must go to that state for accreditation.

-If your laboratory is in another state or country, you can choose to apply to any state.
-But, be careful of these facts:
+If your laboratory is in another state or country, you can choose to apply to any NELAP AB or a NGAB.
+Be careful of these facts:

 - Some states only offer accreditation in some areas, e.g., only drinking water.